 There’s quite a contrast between Santa Fe’s relaxed center, where colonial buildings age gracefully in the humid heat and nobody seems to get beyond an amble, and a Friday evening in the Recoleta district, where university students in dozens of bars show the night no mercy.
 Capital of its province, but with a small-town feel, Santa Fe is an excellent place to visit for a day or two.

-Santa Fe’s remaining colonial buildings are within a short walk of Plaza 25 de Mayo, the town’s functional center.
-Av San Martín, north of the plaza, is the major commercial street and part of it forms an attractive peatonal (pedestrian district) with palm trees and terraces.
+Santa Fe’s remaining colonial buildings are within a short walk of Plaza 25 de Mayo.
+Av San Martín, north of the plaza, is the major commercial street and part of it forms an attractive peatonal (pedestrian street) with palms and terraces.

 To the east, a bridge crosses the river, then a tunnel beneath the Paraná connects Santa Fe with its twin city of Paraná in Entre Ríos.